How to become Web Developer: Web Development Guide

 The tech world is always changing.
 So, will web development be replaced by AI?
 Or can web development be replaced by AI?

 The short answer is no. AI is an amazing tool that will change how we work, but it won’t replace the developer’s role.
 Instead, web development with AI will become the norm.
-AI will help with writing boilerplate code, debugging, and automating repetitive tasks, freeing up developers to focus on complex problem-solving and creative thinking.
+AI can handle boring and repetitive tasks.
+It helps write basic code, find bugs, and automate small jobs.
+This gives developers more time to solve complex problems and be creative.

-You can even start a basic website without coding today using no-code platforms like Webflow or Wix.
+You can make a simple website today without writing any code.
+Use no-code tools like Webflow or Wix.
+They let you drag, drop, and design easily.
+It’s a fast way to get your site online.
 However, for custom and complex projects, coding skills remain essential.

 6. Design Principles & Best Practices